 - current medications

 - any health problems

-Your Pre-Admission Clinic appointment can be made at the same time your doctor’s office schedules your surgery and should be done within 14 days before your surgery, but no later than five days prior to surgery.
-You also will pre-register through Swedish's Admissions Department during your Pre-Admission Clinic visit.
+Your pre-admission clinic appointment can be made at the same time your doctor’s office schedules your surgery and should be completed within 14 days before your surgery, but no later than five days prior to surgery.
+You also will pre-register through Swedish's admissions department during your pre-admission clinic visit.
 Please be sure to bring your insurance card, picture ID and any applicable insurance deductibles or co-pays.

-Very occasionally, you may need a blood transfusion either during or after your knee, hip or shoulder surgery.
-Because of this need, your doctor might ask that blood be made available prior to surgery.
-This may be accomplished in one of three ways that your physician will review with you if necessary.
+Very rarely, you may need a blood transfusion either during or after your knee, hip or shoulder surgery.
+Because of this, your orthopedic surgeon might ask blood be made available prior to surgery.
+This may be accomplished in one of three ways, which your physician will review with you if necessary.